JudeWillmer/Microsoft-Intune-Administration-Lab/05 - Device Lifecycle and Troubleshooting/README.md

 ## Implementation

 I investigated the deployment of the **Windows 10-11 - User Experience Configuration** profile after CLIENT01 was no longer being targeted by the policy.
-The configuration profile itself remained assigned to the **Windows Devices** security group, so I investigated the membership of the group in Microsoft Entra ID.
-The **Windows Devices** group showed **0 members**, confirming that CLIENT01 was no longer a member of the group used to target the Intune configuration profile.
-I then checked the profile's **Device assignment status** report, which showed **Total: 0**, confirming that no managed devices were currently within scope of the policy assignment.
+The profile remained assigned to the **Windows Devices** security group, but investigation of the group in Microsoft Entra ID showed **0 members**, confirming that CLIENT01 was no longer within the assigned group.
+I then reviewed the Intune **Device assignment status** report, which showed **Total: 0**, further confirming that no managed devices were currently within scope of the configuration profile.

-To remediate the issue, I added **CLIENT01** back to the **Windows Devices** security group and allowed the updated group membership and Intune assignment to propagate.
-The group membership was verified in Microsoft Entra ID, where CLIENT01 appeared again as a direct member.
-I then regenerated the Intune **Device assignment status** report to validate the result.
-The updated report identified CLIENT01 with an **Assignment status of Success**, while the summary showed **Success: 1**, **Pending: 0**, **Not applicable: 0**, **Error: 0**, and **Conflict: 0**, confirming that the configuration profile was once again successfully targeted to the device.
+To remediate the issue, I added **CLIENT01** back to the **Windows Devices** security group and verified that it appeared as a direct member.
+After allowing the updated membership to propagate, I regenerated the Intune **Device assignment status** report.
+CLIENT01 then appeared with an **Assignment status of Success**, confirming that restoring the device's group membership successfully returned it to the configuration profile's assignment scope.

 ---